digideskio/support-tools/mdb-wt/tour.md

 header and a block header, contributed by different software modules, but the net effect is a single page header.)
 Important fields are:

-* number of entries on the page.
-Each entry is a key or a value.
+* entries: number of entries on the page.
+Each entry is a key or a value, so divide by two to get the number records stored in the page, as each record requires a key/value pair.
-* page type identifying this page as a leaf btree node in a record store.
+* type: page type identifying this page as a leaf btree node in a record store.
-* a checksum to detect file corruption.
+* cksum: a checksum to detect file corruption.
+* sz: page size on disk
+* msz: page size in memory.
+Note that this is different from the size on disk, reflecting the fact that the in-memory format is different from the on-disk format, and substantial conversion is required when reading or writing a page.

 This is followed by a sequence of key/value pairs, sorted by key.
 Since this is a leaf node of a btree representing a MongoDB